 For public entities with many contracts, a policy of obtaining governing body approval for all contract price changes may not be practical.
 In such cases, we would recommend that the governing body delegate to a contract manager, such as a department head, the entity's administrator or manager or the town clerk, the authority to approve small changes in the contract.
-The contract manager would be authorized to approve change orders including those that increase the contract amount up to a specified amount.
-For those change orders that do increase the contract price, the contract manager would have the authority to decide whether additional contractor's bonds would be obtained.
-The decision should
+The contract manager would be

-Reviewed: July 2024 Revised: July 2024 2007-1001
+Reviewed: June 2025 2007-1001